 In this notebooks, we demonstrate Mixscape's features using pertpy - a Python package offering a range of tools for perturbation analysis.
 The original pipeline of Mixscape implemented in R can be found here.

-In this notebook, we will illustrate an example workflow of CS-CORE using a dataset of Peripheral Blood Mononuclear Cells (PBMC) from COVID patients and healthy controls (Wilk et al., 2020).
-The notebook content is inspired by CS-CORE's vignette and modified to demonstrate how the tool works on BioTuring's platform.
+Slingshot which is one of the methods suggested for lineage reconstruction and pseudotime inference from single-cell gene expression data.
+In this notebook, we will illustrate an example workflow for cell lineage and pseudotime inference using Slingshot.
+The notebook is inspired by Slingshot's vignette and modified to demonstrate how the tool works on BioTuring's platform.

 In the realm of transcriptional dynamics, understanding the intricate interplay of regulatory proteins is crucial for deciphering processes ranging from normal development to disease progression.
 However, traditional RNA velocity methods often overlo(More)